liorfrenkel/webpack-starter/README.md

-A starter project with some webpack examples
+A starter project with some example use of webpack